|

 and Healing"

-Elizabeth Baxter was born on December 16, 1837 in Evesham, Worcestirshire England to Thomas and Edith Foster.
-Her father were a Quaker and they attended
+to Thomas and Edith Foster.
+Her parents were Quaker and they attended

 Friends meetings.
 Her aunt Sarah was an evangelist with the Baptists and